 At this time the majority of classes are online; you can read more about why here.
 Any in-person classes may be subject to being changed to online or hybrid according to local and state regulations, and guidelines set by the venue.

 Anyone can register for ONLINE classes regardless of what college or other entity is hosting them; you do NOT need to live in the same area (or even the same state/country!)
 However, some classes may have region-specific information in addition to more generally-applicable information.

-Please note that dates are for 2022.
 All times are Pacific Standard Time unless otherwise noted.

 ~Pick the ONLINE class you want at the time and date that work best for you, regardless of where it’s being hosted!
 Many great options to choose from, at some excellent venues!~

 Did you ever want to be able to identify the animals, plants and fungi around you?
 You don’t need a biology degree!
 Learn how anyone can explore nature in more depth using books, the internet, and everyday observations.

 Friday, July 7 and Saturday, July 8, 10am – 4pm, Sitka Center for Arts and Ecology (Lincoln City, OR), IN PERSON – Register here

 The Pacific Northwest is plentiful with wild edible plants and fungi.
 Learn the basics of identifying common edible flowers and plants, some even found in your backyard!
 Identify their poisonous look-alikes, and learn ways to prepare what you collect in your own kitchen.
 Please note there is some crossover material with the mushroom hunting class.

 Wednesday, February 22, 6:00pm – 8:30pm, Portland Community College, ONLINE – Register here